Amidst Pandemic, SCOA Foundation Prioritizes Philanthropy in 2020

-In its dedication to supporting cultural affairs, SCOA Foundation continues to contribute to the annual Japan Day @ Central Park, a daylong event designed by the Japanese community of New York to promote deeper understanding of Japanese culture.
-Participants have the opportunity to hear live music, experience Japanese food and crafts, and even run in a long-distance race.
-SCOA employees regularly attend all the Japan Day activities.
+In its dedication to sustaining cultural affairs, the SCOA Foundation continues to contribute to the annual Japan Day @ Central Park in New York, a daylong event officially supported by the Consulate General of Japan in New York, the Mayor’s Office, The New York City Department of Parks and Recreation, and numerous other American and Japanese companies to promote a deeper understanding of Japanese culture.